 When looking at the larger ITDM audience, they are all very different.
 They have different affinities and interests and express themselves differently on social media.
 In this case, we’re looking at just one small IT audience segment.

-What Media Publications Do ITDMs Read?
+What Media Outlets Do ITDMs Read?

 This type of data is invaluable for a variety of reasons.
 If you work in public relations, these are media outlets that you can prioritize as part of your PR strategy.
 If you oversee a digital team, you may want to do a brand sponsorship or buy display advertising.
 Knowing what ITDMs read and share can result in successful, high-performing digital and PR programs.